reema0814/Azure-Synapse-Analytics-Day/Azure Synapse + Power BI Extension Module/06-Develop-a-Power-BI-Model.md

 36. Remove the **CalendarMonthNumber** and **CalendarYear** columns.

+*Tip: You can remove the columns using one of three techniques.
+First, you can open the Choose Columns window, and then uncheck those columns.
+Second, you can multi-select the columns and use the ribbon Remove Columns commands.
+Or, third, you can multi-select the columns, right-click the selection, and then select the context menu to Remove Columns options.

 37. Review the native query, and notice the SQL expression used to compute the **MonthKey** column.

     *This design isn’t optimal.
 In a real world solution, query performance would be better if the **MonthKey** column values are stored in the **wwi.DimDate** table (or a materialized view).*